TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 					"text": "Always provide the error text from the underlying client library (e.g., SqlClient), as well as a client stack trace when the error occurred."
 				}
 			]
-		}, {
-			"id": "more_info_40613",
-			"visibility": "error_dropdown == Error_40613",
-			"order": 50,
-			"controlType": "infoblock",
-			"content": "Here is some sample text.
-We can add a hyperlink in here for common solutions" }
+		}
 	]
 }